SalesforceFoundation/NPSP-TB/README.md

-Twitter bot for the Nonprofit Starter Pack.
+Twitter bot for the Nonprofit Success Pack.